Neonatal/Perinatal Medicine Topic Homepage

 Early-onset neonatal bacterial infection (infection with onset within 72 hours of birth) is a..

 ... significant cause of mortality and morbidity in newborn babies.
-Parent organisations and the scientific literature report that there can be unnecessary delays in
+Parent organisations and the scientific literature report that there can be unnecessary delays in recognising and treating sick babies.
+In addition, concern about the possibility of early-onset neonatal infection is common.

 This guideline provides guidance regarding the recognition, assessment and treatment of neonatal..